 My research investigates how civil society actors interact with state and non-state actors in key areas of our political economy like energy, climate change and trade.
 In my doctoral research — supervised by Dr. Steven Bernstein and Dr. Kate Neville — I study the governance, evolution and outcomes of contested energy infrastructure projects in Canada.
-I am interested in how authority and political opportunities have shifted over time in the governance of contentious transboundary energy infrastructure projects to explain the recent wave of stalled and failed projects.
 This research is supported by the Social Sciences and Humanities Research Council (SSHRC) Joseph-Armand Bombardier CGS Doctoral Scholarship.

-My research interests more generally include global environmental politics, energy transitions, civil society, international political economy, and international trade and investment.
+My research interests more generally include global energy politics, international political economy, and international trade and investment.
+Below are some of my recent contributions.

 “What Kind of Civil Society?
 Debating Trade at the WTO Public Forum,” Journal of World Trade 52(1): 113–142, 2018 (co-authored with Erin Hannah, James Scott and Rorden Wilkinson)